Click here to listen to a reading of this blog:

 For many thyroid patients, they are also still living with lingering symptoms, despite being on treatment for their condition (I’m mainly speaking to hypothyroidism patients here) so delving deeper in to why is something you can do this month.
 You can live a good quality life with hypothyroidism.

-We can also share any resources we’ve found to be helpful, for example, I would suggest all hypothyroid patients to follow the organisations recommended here.
+We can also share any resources we’ve found to be helpful, for example, I would suggest all hypothyroid patients to check out the organisations listed here.

 Some helpful materials you can use to spread awareness: